LaboratoireMecaniqueLille/crappy/docs/source/tutorials/complex_custom_objects.rst

        def finish(self):
            ...

-Let's review one by one the methods that you can define :
+The class can define these methods:

 - In :meth:`~crappy.blocks.camera_processes.CameraProcess.__init__` you should
-  only handle the arguments that your CameraProcess accepts, nothing more !
+  only handle the arguments that your CameraProcess accepts.
 The reason for that is that this method runs in a separate "context" than the following ones, so as little as possible should be performed there.
 - :meth:`~crappy.blocks.camera_processes.CameraProcess.init` is where you can